Please read the below information to ensure that you understand the terms and conditions for booking a tour with us:

 If you need to cancel your tour after booking, please refer to the below cancellations terms:

-- 60 days+ before, we will retain the deposit plus the cancellation fees for any train tickets
+- 60 days+ before departure, we will retain the deposit plus the cancellation fees for any train tickets/airfare

-- 31-59 days before departure, we will retain 50% of the tour cost plus the cancellation fees for any train tickets
+- 31-59 days before departure, we will retain 50% of the tour cost plus the cancellation fees for any train tickets/airfare

-- 7-30 days before departure , we will retain 70% of the tour cost plus the cancellation fees for any train tickets
+- 7-30 days before departure , we will retain 70% of the tour cost plus the cancellation fees for any train tickets/airfare

-- If you cancel less than a week in advance, we will retain the full cost of the tour plus the cancellation fees for any train tickets
+- If you cancel less than a week in advance, we will retain the full cost of the tour plus the cancellation fees for any train tickets/airfare

 If for any reason you do not complete any portion of the tour or leave the tour after departure, no refund will be given unless Old Road Tours makes an exception.

-If we need to cancel a tour up to 30 days before departure due to terrorism, natural disasters, political instability, or any other external events that makes the tour not viable for us to operate, we will make a full refund minus any cancellation fees levied by hotels, airlines, train ticket offices, etc. where we cannot get a refund.
+If we need to cancel a tour up to 30 days before departure due to natural disasters, political instability, or any other external events that makes the tour not viable for us to operate, we will make a full refund minus any cancellation fees levied by hotels, airlines, train ticket offices, etc. where we cannot get a refund.
 If we need to cancel a tour less than 30 days in advance due to any of the above reasons, it is up to our discretion about the refund amount.
-This is why we highly encourage purchasing trip insurance.
+We highly encourage purchasing trip insurance to protect yourself in the unlikely case that this does happen.

 Last Minute Bookings

-We are happy to make last minute bookings and we try to be as flexible as possible, but due to the inconvenience of making last minute arrangements, we will add a 300 RMB fee to your tour cost.
+We are happy to make last minute bookings and we try to be as flexible as possible, but due to the difficulty of making last minute arrangements, we will add a 300 RMB fee to your tour cost for any arrangements made less than a week in advance (excludes walk-ins to our office in Kashgar).

 Train tickets are subject to availability.
 We reserve the right to change the ticket type or mode of transport depending on availability.
 If your requested train or train ticket class is not available, we will let you know and present you with alternatives.